matsubVs/SteamAutoLoginApp/README.md

 # Steam Auto Login Application

-The project was created to automate the transition between different accounts (with the possibility of using SDA)
+The project was created to automate the transition between different Steam accounts (with the possibility of using SDA)

 # How to install
   1. Install python: https://www.python.org/downloads/